cmu-delphi/covidcast-indicators/nchs_mortality/DETAILS.md

 * `covid_deaths`: All Deaths with confirmed or presumed COVID-19,
                   coded to ICD–10 code U07.1
 * `total_deaths`: Deaths from all causes.
+* `percent_of_expected_deaths`:  the number of deaths for all causes for this week in 2020 compared to the average number across the same week in 2017–2019.
 * `pneumonia_deaths`: Counts of deaths involving Pneumonia, with or without COVID-19, excluding Influenza deaths(J12.0-J18.9).
 * `pneumonia_and_covid_deaths`: Counts of deaths involving COVID-19 and Pneumonia,